Brief Resolved Unexplained Event

 A brief resolved unexplained event (BRUE) is a set of symptoms in an baby that have no known cause.
 It is when one or more of these problems last for less than one minute:

 The cause of BRUE is not known.

-BRUE affects infants under 1 year of age.
-There are no risk factors because the cause is unknown.
+BRUE happens to babies under one year of age.
+There are no risk factors because the cause is not known.

 Family Doctor—American Academy of Family Physicians

 ALTE and BRUE.
 Merck Manual Professional Version website.
 Available at:

 ...(Click grey area to select URL)